aparo/pyes/docs/guide/reference/api/search/query.rst

+.. _es-guide-reference-api-search-query:

 =====
 Query
 =====

-The query element within the search request body allows to define a query using the :doc:`Query DSL <.//guide/reference/query-dsl>`.
+The query element within the search request body allows to define a query using the :ref:`Query DSL <es-guide-reference-api-search-guide-reference-query-dsl>`.

 .. code-block:: js